Corona virus

 The waiting list

-This means we have to prioritize patients in relation to their dental needs.
+This means we have to prioritise patients in relation to their dental needs.
 Patients in pain remain our top priority and as all appointments must be carefully pre-planned, our dentists also take time to speak with patients on the telephone to assess their needs before they attend.
 We also accommodate unregistered patients who can no longer access walk-in clinics in hospitals.

 We are working through cancelled or postponed treatments, dealing with emergencies, caring for unregistered patients, and providing on-call every weekend and bank holiday.
 With stringent operating guidelines limiting our capacity, if you are in pain or you are worried about your mouth, we are always here to help you.